-At 28, with multiple international medals including the 2014 Commonwealth bronze behind her, Jangra is one of the most senior members of the Indian contingent.
+At 28, with multiple international medals including the 2014 Commonwealth bronze behind her, Jangra is one of the senior-most members of the Indian contingent.
 Yet as she sobbed at having fallen one hurdle short of a maiden World medal, it was one of the youngest, Sonia Chahal, who put her arms around her to comfort her.

-She is one of four Indians who will return with medals at the Worlds' out of the ten who stepped into the ring in New Delhi.
+She is one of four Indians who will return with medals at the Worlds out of the ten who stepped into the ring in New Delhi.

-"I'm very happy that Mary Kom won a medal but I am very, very, happy that these three young girls (Burgohain, like Chahal, is 21 while Kaur is 23) have also won a medal.
+"I'm very happy that Mary Kom won a medal but I am very, very, happy that these three young girls (Borgohain, like Chahal, is 21 while Kaur is 23) have also won a medal.
 Because a medal is expected of her.
 But for India, these other medals are very important," says Bergamasco, who has now led India to their most successful tournament in terms of medals, in a decade.

 The results were hugely important for the women, too.
 It was their first chance to carve a name out for themselves.
 Literally so in the case of Chahal.